clojurebridge-berlin/clojurebridge-berlin.github.io/docs/coaches_training.deck.md

 NightCode is pretty easy to install, as it's just an executable JAR.
 We'll have a couple thumb drives to go around.

-Please actually create and run a Quil project, so all dependencies are downloaded and available.
+Please actually create and run a Quil project, so all dependencies are downloaded and available – this has caused problems before!

 #### Keep in mind: